 Law enforcement officials believe that the Coreflood botnet has been operating for nearly a decade, the DOJ said.

-The Connecticut criminal complaint said a Michigan real estate company lost more than $115,000 to fraudulent wire transfers because of the Coreflood virus.
+The Connecticut criminal complaint said a Michigan real estate company lost more than US$115,000 to fraudulent wire transfers because of the Coreflood virus.
 A South Carolina law firm lost more than $78,000, and a North Carolina investment company lost more than $151,000, the complaint said.
-A defence contractor in Tennessee lost more than $241,000 due to the botnet, the complaint said.
+A defense contractor in Tennessee lost more than $241,000 due to the botnet, the complaint said.